-Ambulance redirection is authorized only for patients that, in the judgment of the paramedic responsible for patient care and consistent with applicable treatment protocols, are stable and can safely be transported to an alternative, closest, most appropriate hospital not presently experiencing extended APOD.

-- 1. APOD ambulances redirection is not permitted after arrival at a hospital. - 2.
+- A. Ambulance redirection is authorized only for patients that, in the judgment of the paramedic responsible for patient care and consistent with applicable treatment protocols, are stable and can safely be transported to an alternative, closest, most appropriate hospital not presently experiencing extended APOD. - 1.
+APOD ambulances redirection is not permitted after arrival at a hospital. - 2.
 Patients in extremis, unstable, or with acute dangers to their airway, breathing or circulation are not to be redirected. - 3.
-Specialtycarepatients(Trauma,Stroke,orSTEMI)willnotberedirected by this policy. - 4.
-The decision to redirect ambulances away from a hospital will be made with coordination of the ambulance provider communication center, EMS supervisors, and EMS personnel providing patient care.
+Specialty care patients (Trauma, OB, Stroke, or STEMI) will not be redirected by this policy. - The decision to redirect ambulances away from a hospital will be made with coordination of the ambulance provider communication center, EMS supervisors, and EMS personnel providing patient care. - B. Procedures - 1.

-PROCEDURES

 Prior to activating ambulance redirection, the ambulance provider will verify with the hospital that extended APOD exists.
-Once extended APOD is confirmed the following procedures will be activated:

-- 1. The affected ambulance provider is authorized to activate ambulance redirection. - 2.
-Patients shall be transported to the closest most appropriate hospital emergency department not presently experiencing extended APOD that is bestable to accept and offload patients.
+Once extended APOD is confirmed the following procedures will be activated: - a.
+The affected ambulance provider is authorized to activate ambulance redirection. - b.
+Patients shall be transported to the closest most appropriate hospital emergency department not presently experiencing extended APOD that is best able to accept and offload patients.
 Hospitals experiencing extended APOD shall be identified by the ambulance provider communication center in consultation with the affected hospital(s) and other applicable communications centers.

+Date.
+0// 01/4 1023 Po licy #41 170

-- 3. Any questions or concerns regarding any hospital's ability to accept redirected patients should be directed to the Imperial County EMS Officer. - 4.
-When ambulance redirection is activated, EMS personnel responsible for patient care must fully inform the patient(s) of the reasons for redirection. - 5.
-When ambulance redirection is activated, EMS personnel shall note "APODREDIRECTION" within the narrative section of the electronic patient care record (ePCR). - 6.
-Hospitals are encouraged to call the ambulance provider once care of the patient has been transferred to the hospital in order to cancel ambulance redirection. - 7.
-100% of ambulance redirection in the county of Imperial will be reviewed.
-If an ambulance redirection occurs outside of the approved process, an incident report will be completed, and further actions taken as necessary - 8.
-Imperial County EMS Ambulance Patient Offload Time reports will include APOD Ambulance Redirection.
+- c.
+Any questions or concerns regarding any hospital's ability to accept redirected patients should be directed to the Imperial County EMS Manager or their representative. - d.
+When ambulance redirection is activated, EMS personnel responsible for patient care must fully inform the patient(s) of the reasons for redirection. - e.
+When ambulance redirection is activated, EMS personnel shall note "APODREDIRECTION" within the narrative section of the electronic patient care record (ePCR). - f.
+Hospitals are encouraged to call the ambulance provider once care of the patient has been transferred to the hospital in order to cancel ambulance redirection. - g.
+100% of ambulance redirection in the County of Imperial will be reviewed.
+If an ambulance redirection occurs outside of the approved process, an incident report will be completed, and further actions taken as necessary - h.
+Imperial County EMS Ambulance Patient Offload Time reports will include APOD Ambulance Redirection. - C. Activation Process - To ensure the effective activation of ambulance redirection, it is essential for each extended APOD to be accurately and rapidly confirmed.
+Extended APODs and EMS personnel impacted by APODs must coordinate as outlined below.
+Coordination between ambulance agency supervisors should occur to ensure minimal disruption to EMS system response and transporting agencies. - a.
+Confirmation Phase: - i.
+Ambulance personnel shall notify their supervisor at the beginning of extended APOD. - Once notified, the on-duty supervisor will contact the ED charge nurse to confirm if a true APOD exists; and if so, when would be the projected transfer of patient care. - iii.
+When available, an EMS supervisor should respond to the hospital ED. - b.
+Activation Phase - i.
+Ambulance redirection will activate when one (1) ambulance is on extended APOD.